8 DESIGN TIPS FOR YOUR CANNABIS CULTIVATION FACILITY

 By simplifying the workflow, cannabis facility growers have been able to maximize their productivity and in turn, their profitability.
 To learn more about handy design tips, check out our article Retail design tips that increase sales.

 TIP #6 – Switch to LED Lighting:

 While the industry becomes bigger, growers will continuously seek out new ways to efficiently cultivate their product.

 As HVAC and lighting bills are typically the costliest business expenses, cannabis cultivators have found that the use of LED lighting has reduced their expenses by roughly 50%.
 It will also help with energy efficiency.

-TIP #7 – Consider a Monitored Control System:
+TIP #7 – Consider a Monitored Control System for the Cannabis Facility:

 There will often be times where your growing facility is left unattended.